How To Find An Anger Management Therapist For Improved Mental Health

 • High blood pressure

-Anger can also affect one’s mind, making a person feel easily irritated, overwhelmed, or out of control.
+Anger can also affect one’s mind, leading a person to feel easily irritated, overwhelmed, or out of control.
 Over time, chronic anger could also lead to health problems like heart disease and stroke.
 Finally, angry outbursts can harm relationships as well, which could lead to social isolation, loneliness, and the health challenges that can result.

 When anger issues may be a sign of a mental health condition